AliAsadiPGI/Dots-Lines/README.md

 # Dots-Lines
-a custom view in android
+a custom view in android to creat dots and lines between theme